akhilkarumanchi/data-engineering/README.md

 - **Hive Basics:** Fundamental concepts and syntax for working with Hive.

 - **Advanced Topics:** In-depth discussions on advanced Hive features and optimizations.
+Yet to be added here.

 - **Query Optimization:** Strategies and best practices for optimizing Hive queries.